JoniChen/EWhereproj/README.md

 UI test script for eWhere app

 For running -
-download the project and open
+download the project and open - /srcmain/java/ - for the main test file

 # Environment
 Written in intellij idea using Xcode 8.3 and Appium 1.6.4